 The bathroom can get cluttered very quickly.
-I experienced this firsthand working with my own family's and clients' bathrooms.
+I experienced this firsthand, working with my family's and clients' bathrooms.
 Piles and piles of opened self-care products stacked in baskets shoved in drawers and layered in cabinets.
 It's no wonder the space got cluttered quickly.
 Today, I am talking about 15 items that will help you declutter your bathroom and make it a serene place to be each day!

-While I also love self-care items, I do find that some products are used for a month then discarded for another product.
+While I also love self-care items, I do find that some products are used for a month and then discarded for another product.
 With all this clutter, it is no wonder we turned our relaxing "take care of yourself" room into a stressful place.

 Did you know you can return unused items?